eecrazy/CausalBank/README.md

 #### Cause Effect Graph (CEG): 89.1 million word-level cause-effect pairs

 The three numbers for each cause-effect pair in CEG are: the number of occurrences of the pair, necessity causality score, and sufficiency causality score.
+Please refer to the paper: "Commonsense Causal Reasoning between Short Texts".

 ## Citation